YifanShenSZ/MCSMD/3-window/README.md

-# A minimal debug test on windowed SMD
+# 3rd test: a minimal debug test on windowed SMD
 Flat surface

 Only 1 window